How you access healthcare for giving birth outside of the UK may change after Brexit.

-If you want to give birth in another EU country, Iceland, Liechtenstein, Norway or Switzerland, you'll need:
+If you want to give birth in another EU country, Norway, Iceland, Liechtenstein or Switzerland, you'll need:

-If you're using an EHIC issued by the UK, this will still be valid until the UK leaves the EU.
+If you're using an EHIC issued by the UK, this will still be valid until Brexit happens or if your treatment started before exit day.

-If the UK leaves the EU without a deal, your access to state provided healthcare when visiting an EU country is likely to change.
+If there's no Brexit deal, your access to state-provided healthcare when visiting an EU country may change.

-If you're planning to visit after the UK leaves the EU, you should continue to buy travel insurance so you can get the healthcare treatment you need, just as you would if visiting a non-EU country.
+If you're planning to visit after Brexit, you should continue to buy travel insurance so you can get the healthcare treatment you need, just as you would if visiting a non-EU country.

 How to apply for an S2